Looking at Rome through the eyes of just a few of its illustrious tourists

 So different, so great, each with his Rome, with his frustrations and his hope of rebirth, the writers with their diaries, intimate or for printing, they are a wonderful guide for rediscovering the city with new eyes, with nothing taken for granted.
 Thanks to them we can reconquer the surprise, the emotion, the attention, also reconquering together with a vision untrammelled with platitudes fragments of a great “history of European conscience” written over centuries by witnesses of the city (and of their own life).

-This article appeared in the 4 March edition of Wanted in Rome.
+This article was published in the 4 March 2015 edition of Wanted in Rome magazine.